teamtechkenya/Job-Recruitment-Systeme/README.md

 This is the project for recruiting people into a jobs done by teamtechkenya nembers.

 #The system should:
-1.Provide user registration/login.
+Provide user registration/login.
-2. Record all details  of applicant.
-3.Provide password recovery.
+Provide password recovery.
-4. Display job  vacancies.
-5. Allow applicant to edit profile.
+Allow applicant to edit profile.

+Record all details  of applicant.
-6. Allow applicants to apply for  job  and post resume.
+Allow applicants to apply for  job  and post resume.
-7. The system should  be able to store resume
+The system should  be able to store resume
-8. Allow admin to sort and filter appliccants based on some criteria/qualification
-9. User can set resume active or inactive
+User can set resume active or inactive

-10. Display shorlisted candidates and send notification via email.
+Display job  vacancies.
-11. Allow applicant to view jobs he has already applied
+Allow applicant to view jobs he has already applied

+Allow admin to sort and filter appliccants based on some criteria/qualification

-12. Allow employer to add jobs with the requirements
-13. Employer can add,edit or delete job
+Display shorlisted candidates and send notification via email. # Itsregalo Allow employer to add jobs with the requirements # Itsregalo Employer can add,edit or delete job # Itsregalo

 Read the instructions well then